Choosing a Family Camping Shelter

-While shelter is often considered the foundation for defining your camping style, there are other considerations to make, especially for those camping with children.
+While shelter is often considered the foundation for defining your family camping style, there are other considerations to make, especially for those camping with young children.
 What you consider appropriate in the way of kitchen plans and toys for enjoyment will depend on the type of campsite you choose and the activities you enjoy.

 Most campgrounds and land management agencies explain amenities in campsites as primitive (sites that are nothing more than a bare spot on the ground) or fully-loaded with facilities like laundry and showers.
 Each agency or company is likely to have different definition, however, so be sure to research fully before heading out.

-No matter which route you choose, try these tips that cross the spectrum of any camping style: If you’re new to camping, start small and local, allowing plenty of time to arrive and make camp before dark.
+No matter which route you choose, try these tips that cross the spectrum of any family camping style: If you’re new to camping, start small and local, allowing plenty of time to arrive and make camp before dark.
 Rent or borrow gear at first to determine what works for your family.
 When you do purchase equipment, remember that quality gear you know how to use is critical.
 Ask for assistance, attend a camping class, or buy camping guides to better familiarize your entire family with processes.

 Pack light, at first.
 Remember, what you bring, you will have to unpack when you return.
 Make a few trips, then add to your gear list.
 Pay attention to weather conditions and prepare for the changes, any time.
 Checklists are very helpful for every aspect of camping; menus, shelter, toys, tools, laminate lists and keep with your gear.
 Encourage kids to help with planning, packing, and setting up; valuable skills that will also emotionally invest them in the adventure.

 Be aware of hazards.
 This will vary by destination but you’ll want to be familiar with plants, wildlife, and weather considerations of the area.